bretth/woven/docs/main05.rst

     python manage.py deploy [user@host]

 The first thing it may ask for is the root domain if it can't guess it from your nodes hostname.
 This is your SITE_ID = 1 production domain.
-You can define it as the first domain in the ``DOMAINS`` list setting in your settings.py.

 .. note::